The Mission of the Donaghey College of Engineering and Information Technology is to:

 - Dr. Mihail Tudoreanu's NIH grant, CAFE: Comparative Assessment Framework for Environments of Trauma Care, was renewed in 2015-2016.
 UALR's portion was $13,395.

 - Dr. Elizabeth Pierce's NIH grant: Arkansas INBRE UALR Bioinformatics Core, was renewed in 2015-2016.
 UALR's portion was $192,906.

-- Mr. Thomas Wallace hosted 70 Participants a 2 Days to Start Up Event in Fall of 2015.
+- Mr. Thomas Wallace hosted 70 Participants in a 2 Days to Start Up Event during Fall 2015.

 - The Information Science Department continues to be active in a variety of outreach efforts.
 Dr. Nitin Agarwal's Research Group worked very closely with and delivered invited talks at US Department of Defense, NATO, and other agencies.
 Dr. Phil Williams, Technical Director of our MidSouth Bioinformatics Center, delivered several workshops this past year covering topics such as Bash Scripting and R Scripting.

 - MSIQ student Aziz Eram won the 2016 Acxiom Diversity Scholarship, and she also won a Summer Internship with Black Oak Analytics paid by a grant from the South Big Data Regional Innovation Hub under the DataStart program.

 - MSIQ student Ramya Babbepalli won the Jesse Mason Cooperative Education Endowed Scholarship in Fall 2015.